Beyond Nails: A Guide to Traditional Timber Frame Joinery

 • Wooden pegs – Secure joints naturally, allowing wood to move with seasonal changes.

-• Dovetail joints – Provide superior resistance to tension and pulling forces.
+• Mortise and tenon joints – Provide superior resistance to tension and pulling forces.

 • Scarf joints – Join timbers end-to-end to create longer beams.